sartaj/pipe-me/docs/README.md

 * **Simplified Function Names**: This is designed to be a starter kit for callbags, with a focus on naming functions in a way that tries to keep analogies and concepts unified and designed for modeling complex interactions in apps.
 * **Graphical Code Annotations**: Graphic code annotations make understanding different functions a lot easier.  <br> <img src="http://sartaj.me/pipe-me/assets/readme/flatten.gif" /> <br> <img src="http://sartaj.me/pipe-me/assets/readme/concat.png" />

-### Callbag Features

-By using [callbags](https://github.com/callbag/callbag) under the hood, we get all the benefits of callbags.

-* **Support Reactive & Interactive Programming:** Callbags as a spec supports promises/async, iterators/generators, events, & observables to provide a hybrid of reactive and interactive programming.
-* **Chain Everything**: Working just like Rx.js, `var`/`let`/`const` can be used to create chains of callbags that describe your app clearly.
-If you are new to JavaScript, this library may sound complicated, but bear with it.
-Do you know how to use spreadsheets?
-Well then, you already understand the basics concepts behind this library.
-* **Fast:** Approximately [as fast as](https://github.com/staltz/callbag-basics/tree/master/perf) xstream and RxJS.
-* **Modular**: Everything is a utility function based on the callbag spec, so no core library is needed.

-## Main Concepts

-If you are new to paradigms like this (found in systems like RxJS and IxJS), sometimes it can be hard to remember the purpose of different operators.
-To simplify this, you can import from 5 different categories.

-* **Create**: Create callbags from a number of sources, including Promises, Generators, etc.
-* **Side Effects**: Only way to have data affect external world, including UI.
-Only two methods are `sideEffect`, and `log`.
-* **Transforms**: Change the content of your data.
-* **Filters**: Filter out data based on different criteria.
-Includes different timer operators, like time based ones like `throttle`.
-* **Combiners**: Combine 2 or more callbags into with different techniques.

 ## Installation

 ### Try Out